liuhewei/run-app-sublime/README.md

           // "dir" - file directory, same as $DIR$
           // "file" - file name, same as $FILE$
           // "proj" - project directory, same as $PROJ$
+          // "none"(default) - nothing:
-          // "none" - nothing: if args use variables, "type" must be "none"
+          //       if args use variables, "type" must be "none" "type": "",
-          // default is "none"
-          "type": "",

-          // the style of revoking:
-          // "true" means we don't need wait for the run result
-          // "false" means wait until the run result printed in console
+          // Is a command line application or not:
-          // default is "true"
+          // default is false
-          "async": "true"
+          "cli": true
         }
     }
 ```

-Take "Git bash on windows" as an example, the original command is:
+Take "Git bash on windows" as an example for GUI-app, the original command is:

 `C:/Windows/system32/wscript "D:/Tools/Git/Git Bash.vbs" <directory>`